-When severe weather closes or delays school before the school day begins, the P-H-M website (www.phmschools.org) along with local radio and television stations announce that information.
+When severe weather closes or delays school before the school day begins, the P-H-M website (www.phmschools.org) along with local television stations announce that information.
 Please do not call the school office for closing information.
-Parents will receive an automated phone call from School Messenger of any emergency closing or delay.
-In the event that the parent or guardian does not wish to be contacted with emergency messages, they should contact their child's school and provide the number(s) they wish to have blocked from the School Messenger System.
+Parents will receive an automated phone call from Parent Square of any emergency closing or delay.
 Parents and students are responsible for knowing about emergency closings and delays.

 In the rare event that severe weather or another emergency situation causes school to be dismissed early, students will be sent home for the remainder of the day.
 Please sit down with your child and discuss what your child is to do if you are not at home when school is dismissed early.
-Many parents make arrangements with a neighbor to provide childcare in such an emergency situation.
-Please make these arrangements and communicate them to your child and their teacher before the arrival of winter when weather tends to be unpredictable.
+As an example, some parents make arrangements with a neighbor or other appropriate caregiver in the event of such an emergency situation.
+Please make these arrangements in advance and communicate them to your child and their teacher before the arrival of winter when weather tends to be unpredictable.
 Visitors

 Visitors, particularly parents, are welcome at the school.
 In order to properly monitor the safety of students and staff, each visitor must report to the office upon entering the school to sign in and obtain a pass.
 If a person wishes to confer with a teacher or administrator, they must call for an appointment prior to coming to the school in order to prevent any inconvenience.
 Appointments and/or class room visits must be made 24-48 hours in advance with the building administrator.
 Students may not bring visitors to school without first obtaining written permission from the principal.
-There are periods during the year when student visitation is prohibited.
+There are periods during the year, such as during state testing windows, when student visitation is prohibited.
 Visitors may not photograph or record students or staff while on school property during the instructional day without permission from school administration.
 When permission is granted, visitors may only photograph or record their own child.
 See Policy on Parent Visitors During Lunch under Meal Service.